Criminal Lawyers in Northern Virginia

 Attorney Ben Griffitts is our senior criminal lawyer in Manassas.
 A 2004 graduate of George Mason University School of Law, he has over a decade’s experience handling every type of criminal matter in the courts of Northern Virginia—from serious felonies, violent crimes and drug charges to misdemeanors, DUI and traffic cases.
 Mr. Griffitts is a member of the Virginia Trial Lawyers Association, Prince William County Bar Association and National College for DUI Defense.
 In 2012, he was named one of the Top 40 Under 40 Trial Lawyers by the National Trial Lawyers Association.

-Attorney Eugene Oliver is our senior criminal lawyer in Fairfax.
+Attorney Eugene Oliver is our senior criminal lawyer for Fairfax and Loudoun.
 A former prosecutor, he entered private practice in 2010.
 As an Assistant Commonwealth’s Attorney, Mr. Oliver prosecuted felony, misdemeanor and traffic offenses.
 He also served as a special prosecutor on felony drug and probation violations, and authored multiple appellate briefs to the Virginia Court of Appeals and the Supreme Court of Virginia.
 Mr. Oliver is a graduate of George Washington University Law School and the College of William & Mary.
 Originally from Richmond, Mr. Oliver now lives with his wife in Alexandria.

 Attorney Anna Lindemann is a criminal lawyer in Manassas.
 She defends clients against every type of criminal charge in Virginia, with an emphasis on serious felonies including sex crimes, violent crimes and drug charges.
 A member of the Virginia Trial Lawyers Association, Ms. Lindemann has earned a reputation as one of the most formidable trial lawyers in the firm for her skills in the courtroom.
 She is also the author of numerous articles on Virginia criminal procedure and evidence.
 Ms. Lindemann is a graduate of Suffolk University Law School in Boston, Massachusetts.